Protect Passwords

 • Avoid writing your passwords down.
 If you need to write your password down on paper, safeguard the paper in a locked drawer or cabinet rather than on or under your monitor/keyboard, or in a drawer near your computer!

 • Use a Password Manager to store passwords.
-Click here for a list of the best password managers.
+See CNET's list of best password managers.

 • Change initial passwords, password resets, and default passwords the first time you log in.
 These passwords can be extra vulnerable to guessing or hacking.